muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

     - Returns New Movie Releases from airtable
 - sports_streams
     - Used to pull game streams from sports-stream.net
+- the_duke
+    - Another air table plugin for pulling movies with John Wayne (The Duke)
 - tools
     - Useful tools for menu items, such as to mark an item non-clickable or open settings to a specific tab and section
 - toonmania